indieBlog

 But first, Marks has another indie to unveil, in which she puts her own modern spin on the romantic comedy — MARK, MARY & SOME OTHER PEOPLE.
 The new film that she wrote, directed, and produced (and premiered at the 2021 Tribeca Film Festival) finds a pair of twentysomething newlyweds (played by Ben Rosenfield and Hayley Law) exploring the ups and downs of an open marriage.

 Vertical Entertainment will release Mark, Mary & Some Other People in theaters, on demand, and digital on November 5.
-[UPDATE: The film is now streaming on Hulu.]
 We spoke with the film’s writer/director/producer Hannah Marks to discuss her transition from acting to filmmaking, the difference between making indies and studio films, what she’ll be doing next, and more.

 ——